brucemack/Si5351-Console/README.md

 the key parameters:

 * Sweep Count - The number of repeated sweeps to perform.
-Sometimes if I am looking at the result of the sweep on an oscilloscope it is useful to run the sweep 100s or even 1000s of times.
+Sometimes if I am looking at the result of the sweep on an old-school analog oscilloscope it is useful to run the sweep 100s or even 1000s of times.
 * Step Count - The number of steps in each sweep.
 This is self-explanatory.
 * Step Delay - The number of milliseconds we stop at each step in the sweep.

 At the start of each sweep a digital pin (3 by default) is pulsed high for 10 milliseconds.
 This is a good way to trigger an external tool like an oscilloscope or something.

+The step size parameter is used to control how far we move in each step.
+All of the

 At the end of each step (i.e. after things have settled) a reading is taken from an analog pin (A0 by default) and saved.
 This can be used to read a